Table of Contents

-ALL generally has a good prognosis.
-The 5-year survival rate is 85 %–90 % with treatment.
+Acute lymphoblastic leukemia generally has a good prognosis.
+The 5-year survival rate is 85%–90% with treatment.
 If untreated, median survival is only 5 weeks, however.

-Prognosis depends on various factors, including the following (see also table below):
+Prognosis depends on various factors, including the following (see also the table below):

 - Age: Children have a better prognosis than adults.